bradybhalla/modified-desmos/README.md

 # modified-desmos

 Desmos with a few add-ons including more available characters and symbolic math.
+Currently, the symbolic math is not the most trustworthy.

 ## Setup
 ```bash